Engine Ops in the ASG32 Motor Glider

 Lots of info on those two pages: 4,000 RPM is best for warm up on the ground, 40 degrees coolant is needed for self-launch, Ignition check is done at 6200 RPM, max drop allowed is 300 RPM (be sure prop blast area is clear).

 Known the system and have a set sequence for starting.
 I feel it is safe to say that if you have a mental picture of those six steps you will have the essence of engine start clearly fixed in your mind.

 Always run the engine start sequence in the same manner.
 Know which cockpit has engine control before you begin.

 For an inflight start, here is a sample dialogue you might use in flight, if you want to engage your passenger and make full use of your resources:

 “I am going to start the engine.
-I have set the flaps to 4, and the speed is 55 kts.
-You take the controls and fly straight ahead, maintaining this speed”.
+I have set the flaps to 5, and the speed is 55 kts.
+You take the controls, watch for other traffic, and fly straight ahead, maintaining this speed”.

 You should expect the passenger to say: “I have the controls”

 Then, do the engine start checklist and within 30 seconds you say: “Maintain 55 kts as the engine warms up”.